 Visit a UNESCO World Heritage Site

-A trip to Ilocos Sur is not complete without visiting Vigan City.
+A trip to Ilocos Sur is not complete without visiting Vigan City, rated one of the most amazing places to visit in the Philippines.
 This 16th-century town is the best-preserved Spanish colonial city in Asia, earning its place on the list of UNESCO World Heritage Sites.

 What makes Vigan truly unique is that the architecture reflects its distinct cultural heritage.
 Influences from early Chinese traders and settlers are blended with remnants of Spanish Colonialism.
 Walking along the cobblestone streets alongside horsedrawn kalesas, is like stepping into another place and time.